ansontsang1112/EasyKeyBinder/README.md

 ## Reminder
 The player should obtain the permission for the command which you wish player to execute via SHIFT-F / SHIFT-Q.
 ```
-Example: SHIFT-F binded to "/say hello".
-The player should contain the permissin node: minecraft.command.say
+Example: SHIFT-F bound to "/say hello".
+The player should contain the permission node: minecraft.command.say
 ```

 ## config.yml